Face Masks / Coverings

 - Carroll University Commuter students are permitted to be guests within residential buildings.

-- Currently, any non-Carroll Student Guests are not permitted within Residential Structures.
+- Non-Carroll Student Guests are permitted within Residential Structures within the following guidelines:

 - Face covering and physical distancing guidelines must be observed.